PleasantGoat17/Cult-of-Lamb-Cuboid-bone/README.en.md

-# Goat Apocalypse - Astragalus Dice
+# Cult of Lamb - Astragalus Dice

-This is a Java Swing-based desktop game simulating a two-player battle called "Goat Apocalypse - Astragalus Dice".
+This is a Java Swing-based desktop game simulating a two-player battle called "Cult of Lamb - Astragalus Dice".
 Players take turns playing as either the Blue or Red faction, rolling dice and competing for points to determine the winner.

 ## Game Rules